And why are they so important?

 Music licenses, and their associated fees, are the primary way you can protect yourself if you’d like to use someone else’s song - and the way rightsholders can grant permission for these types of uses.

 As a legal document, a license gives someone permission to use another artist’s copyrighted music for their own purpose.
 If there’s no license in place, copyrighted music has the full protection of the United States government.
 (You can learn more about that here.)

-Performing rights organizations (PROs) like ASCAP, BMI, and SESAC generally represent works for public performance royalties.
-Any sort of copyrighted music requires a music license to be used for anyone except for the writer that created the music.
-This includes playing copyrighted music in a public space, recording a copyrighted song, or using a copyrighted song alongside any sort of visual media — which specifically applies to sync licensing.
+Performing Rights Organizations (PROs) like ASCAP, BMI, and SESAC generally represent works for public performance licenses, while other organizations represent mechanical rights and issue mechanical licenses..
+Every kind of copyrighted music requires a music license for usage unless you are the writer that created it.
+This includes playing copyrighted music in a public space, recording a copyrighted song, or using a copyrighted song alongside any form of visual media (aka syncs).

 Want to learn more about sync?
 Learn the ins and outs of sync licensing, sync deals, and how to start collecting your royalties with our Sync Crash Course.